 James Anderson joined the London office of Skadden in 2006.
-He previously was a partner in the London office of a leading international law firm where he focused on U.K. and cross-border taxation of international capital markets and derivatives transactions.
-He is co-head of Skadden’s private capital practice in Europe.
+He is co-head of the firm’s private capital practice in Europe.

 Mr. Anderson’s particular client focus is on alternative asset managers, multinational corporations and various forms of private capital.
-He advises on the establishment and ongoing operations of debt- and equity-funded pooled investment vehicles such as SFOCs, private equity funds and hedge funds, as well as private capital arrangements for fund principals and other high net worths.
-He also has experience of the full range of public capital markets transactions, including IPOs, equity-linked and hybrid issuances, securitisations and other structured debt offerings.
+He advises on the establishment and ongoing operations of private equity funds and hedge funds, as well as private capital arrangements for fund principals.
+He also has experience of the full range of public capital markets transactions, including IPOs, equity-linked and hybrid issuances, securitisations, SIVs and other structured debt offerings.

 Mr. Anderson is a member of the International Fiscal Association (IFA) British Branch committee, U.K. branch reporter for the IFA Global Congress 2013, member of the HMRC /HMT Consultation Group for the U.K. fund management industry and vice chair of the Tax Committee for AIMA (Alternative Investment Management Association), lobbying for good practice in the taxation of U.K. and cross-border asset management activities.
-Mr. Anderson also is a member of the U.K. Revenue’s IAS 39 Technical Committee and the British American Business Tax Forum, and also sat on the Revenue’s Hybrid Instruments sub-group, where he contributed to Revenue policy on accounting and tax issues in the derivatives and capital markets spheres, and helped frame relevant legislation.
+Mr. Anderson also has sat on various HMRC stakeholder committees, helping to frame relevant regulation in the spheres of derivatives, personal taxation, property taxation and funds.

 Mr. Anderson has lectured at Columbia University in New York and presented an International Tax Masterclass at Utrecht in the Netherlands.